VIVxID/aptostat_gather/README.md

 fetchUptime.php subtracts timefrom from timeto where the status is not up to find downtime in seconds for each host, and stores it in Memcached with a cache duration of half a day.

-The cached information can be retrieved with the /uptime function in the API, and returns a JSON-body with a to-from timestamp and the downtime in seconds.
+The cached information can be retrieved with the /uptime function in the API.